 Andrews was said to have been recovering from a leg wound and on furlough at the time he shot Lawton, but his records do not bear this out.
 They show that he was AWOL in December 1863, and listed as a deserter in January 1864.
 How he came to shoot Lawton is a very interesting story in its own right, and the story behind the story tells us who Lawton really was.

-Further backup for Lawton’s identity comes from the reports of a scout by the same name, operating in the same area.
-These reports are on microfilm at NARA, and they contain an account of his shooting by Jones Andrews, as reported by Private John Vantye* of the 4th Michigan Cavalry.
-Lawton’s own reports begin on September 20, 1863, but contain nothing about Andrews.
-For more information on Andrews, we have a few newspaper accounts, along with some genealogical data.
+The trail doesn't end there, either.
+It becomes easier to follow, because Lawton filed several reports from Chattanooga.
+Mostly scribbled notes, these reports are on microfilm at NARA, and they contain an account of his shooting by Jones Andrews, as reported by Private John Vantye* of the 4th Michigan Cavalry.
+Lawton’s own reports begin on September 20, 1863, but contain nothing about Andrews, nor Captain Edwards.

 Before the fatal encounter, Andrews was still recovering from his leg wound and hiding out with relatives in Chatooga County, Georgia.
 He had even gone so far as to join up with a band of guerrillas known as Gatewood’s Raiders.
 These unsavory characters had a reputation for preying on both pro-Union as well as pro-Confederate families.
 They also had a reputation for murdering prisoners.
 Despite their bad reputation, they were known to cooperate with Wheeler’s Cavalry, especially the 6th Georgia.
 A lieutenant from this regiment had also been hiding out in the same area as Andrews, and both became the object of one of Lawton’s forays into northern Georgia.